exercism/kotlin/concepts/basics/about.md

 val x: Int = 42  // => 42
 ```

-In general, the names of variables and functions should be in camelCase, not snake_case
+In general, the names of variables and functions should be in `camelCase`, not `snake_case`

 ## Functions